Quam-Diu/RepData_PeerAssessment1/PA1_template.md

----
-title: 'Reproducible Research: Peer Assessment 1'
+# Reproducible Research: Peer Assessment 1
-output:
-  html_document:
-    keep_md: yes
-    self_contained: no
----

 This report is made to comply with the first peer assessment required in the course Reproducible Research, by the John Hopkins University
 and Coursera.
-Two months of data collected from an anonymous user of an activity monitoring device is used, especifically the number of steps taken in 5 minute intervals each day during the months of October and November of 2012.
+Two months of data collected from an anonymous user of an activity monitoring device is used, specifically the number of steps taken in 5 minute intervals each day during the months of October and November of 2012.

 The data was downloaded from the following GitHub repository on may 16th, 2015, at 10:35 am (GMT+6):